The Employment Law Review: Brazil

 ii Probationary periods

-Pursuant to Brazilian law, a Brazilian company can execute an employment contract containing a probationary period of a maximum of 90 days, and that may be extended once if it has been executed for a term that is less than the legal limit.
+Pursuant to Brazilian law, a Brazilian company can execute an employment contract containing a probationary period of a maximum of 90 days, which may be extended once if it has been executed for a term that is less than the legal limit.

 If the probationary period has expired and the employee continues working, the contract is automatically deemed to be for an indefinite term.